theNatz/chronontology-frontend/README.md

 npm run server
 ```

 Chronontology frontend will access the backend on port 4567 and is accessible at [localhost:1238/](http://localhost:1238/).
-You can use a different background by setting `backendUri` in `dev-config.json` (for example to http://chronontology.dainst.org/data in order to use the production backend).
+You can use a different backend instance by setting `backendUri` in `dev-config.json` (for example to http://chronontology.dainst.org/data in order to use the production backend).

 Any changes made to HTML, SCSS or JS files should automatically trigger a browser reload.